-1.4 We are a member of The Royal Bank of Scotland Group plc (“RBS group”).
-More information about the RBS group can be found at rbs.com by clicking on ‘About Us’.
+1.4 We are a member of NatWest Group plc (“NatWest Group”).
+More information about the NatWest Group can be found at natwestgroup.com.

 1.5.
 We respect individuals’ rights to privacy and to the protection of personal information.
 The purpose of this Privacy Notice is to explain how we collect and use personal information in connection with our business.
 “Personal information” means information about a living individual who can be identified from that information (either by itself or when it is combined with other information).
 We may update our Privacy Notice from time to time.
 When we do we will communicate any changes to you and publish the updated Privacy Notice on our website.
 We would encourage you to visit our website regularly to stay informed of the purposes for which we process your information and your rights to control how we process it.

 Your information is made up of all the personal information we hold about you.
 It includes:

 2.1 information you give us – you may give us information by filling in the registration page on our site or by corresponding with us by phone, email or otherwise.
 The information you give us may include your name, address, email address and phone number;